vestrel00/Triangle-Game/README.md

     coordinate to the server.
 5. Server sends client the result of drawing the line.

-**Note:** each student need only to implement the AI to determine the line to draw.
-For more specifics (like what object the client sends to the server) see the base code to be subclassed.
-Documentation and examples are provided.

 # Code License : WTFPL
 Do what ever you want with the code - [WTFPL](http://www.wtfpl.net/)